-As a busy Michigan DUI lawyer whose drunk driving practice focuses on Oakland, Macomb and Wayne Counties, one of the busiest places I go to is the 52-3 district court in Rochester Hills.
-Beyond cases arising in Rochester and Rochester Hills, his 3-Judge facility handles all the criminal and DUI matters for 9 other municipalities, including Addison Township, Auburn Hills, Lake Angelus, Oakland Township, Orion Township, Oxford Township, Village of Lake Orion, Village of Leonard and the Village of Oxford.
-When you just skip over the township and village designations, it only makes sense that any court covering thriving places like Auburn Hills, Lake Orion and Rochester handles a lot of drinking and driving cases, and this court certainly does.
+As busy Michigan DUI lawyers whose drunk driving practice focuses on Oakland, Macomb and Wayne Counties, one of the busiest places we go to is the 52-3 district court in Rochester Hills.
+Beyond cases arising in Rochester and Rochester Hills, this 3-Judge facility handles all the criminal and DUI matters for 9 other municipalities, including Addison Township, Auburn Hills, Lake Angelus, Oakland Township, Orion Township, Oxford Township, Village of Lake Orion, Village of Leonard and the Village of Oxford.
+It only makes sense that any court covering thriving places like Auburn Hills, Lake Orion and Rochester would handlesa lot of drinking and driving cases, and this court certainly does.